ICassiopeia/IC-Dapp/README.md

 # Motivation
-In the blockchain space, a few projects have tried to tackle the topic of data governance and some of its key pain points: security, audit, monetization, etc.
+In the blockchain space, a few projects have attempted to tackle the topic of data governance and some of its key pain points: security, auditability, monetization, etc.
 So far, most projects have relied on blockchains to handle handle ownership and transctions, while datasets would sit in a different environment such as IPFS.

 This comes with several weak points:
-- datasets are usually static
+- datasets are usually static and types aren't usually preserved
+- hard/impossible to properly protect the asset
 - it is hard to implement record-level authorization
 - logging in insufficient (broken datasets)
 - usually not GDPR-compliant, ie. the "right to be forgotten", level of granularity, etc.